aiven/terraform-provider-aiven/docs/resources/cassandra.md

 - `ip_filter_string` (Set of String) Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`.
 - `migrate_sstableloader` (Boolean) Sets the service into migration mode enabling the sstableloader utility to be used to upload Cassandra data files.
 Available only on service create.
 - `private_access` (Block List, Max: 1) Allow access to selected service ports from private networks (see [below for nested schema](#nestedblock--cassandra_user_config--private_access))
 - `project_to_fork_from` (String) Name of another project to fork a service from.
 This has effect only when a new service is being created.
+Example: `anotherprojectname`.
 - `public_access` (Block List, Max: 1) Allow access to selected service ports from the public Internet (see [below for nested schema](#nestedblock--cassandra_user_config--public_access))
 - `service_log` (Boolean) Store logs for the service so that they are available in the HTTP API and console.
 - `service_to_fork_from` (String) Name of another service to fork from.
 This has effect only when a new service is being created.
+Example: `anotherservicename`.
 - `service_to_join_with` (String) When bootstrapping, instead of creating a new Cassandra cluster try to join an existing one from another service.
 Can only be set on service creation.
+Example: `my-test-cassandra`.
 - `static_ips` (Boolean) Use static public IP addresses.

 <a id="nestedblock--cassandra_user_config--cassandra"></a>